 - Is your baby content between feedings?

-- Have you recently switching from breast-feeding to bottle-feeding?
+- Have you recently switched from breast-feeding to bottle-feeding?
 Or have you switched infant formulas?

 - How often do you feed your baby, and how much does your baby eat at each feeding?